August 7th, 2018 / 7:00 PM

 August 18th, 2018 / 9:00 AM

 This workshop will take place on Saturday, August 18 from 9:00 a.m. to 2:00 p.m. and is open to individuals entering 5th through 10th grades and an adult partner.
-Registration is $15 per participant and is capped at 24 total participants (12 adults and 12 students).
-Each student must be accompanied by an adult.
+A lunch break will be provided during which teams can visit downtown Bloomington eateries.
+Registration is $15 per participant ($30 per team) and is capped at 24 total participants (12 adults and 12 youth).

 August 19th, 2018 / 2:00 PM